-120 2.2 Adsorbate
+2.2 Adsorbate

-121 The phenol red used in this work was procured from Onitsha main market, Nigeria.
-0.1 gram 122 of the dye was accurately weighed and made up to 1000ml of distilled water.
-The structure of 123 the phenol red is shown in Figure 2.
-The chemicals used in this work were of analytical 124 grades.
+The phenol red used in this work was procured from Onitsha main market, Nigeria.
+Stock solution of the dye was prepared by accurately weighing 1.0 gram of the dye and adding 1000ml of distilled water to it to get a dye solution of concentration 1000mg/l.
+A given volume was then measured out and diluted appropriately to get any required concentration.
+The structure of the phenol red is shown in Figure 2.
+The chemicals used in this work were of analytical grades.

-132 Figure 2.
+Figure 2.
 Molecular structure of phenol red.

-133 2.3 Physical Properties and Characterization
+2.3 Physical Properties and Characterization

-134 The physical properties of the kola nut shell before and after activation were determined using standard methods.
-The ash content and moisture content were determined using ASTM

-136 D 28866-70 [17] and ASTMD 2867-70 [18] respectively.
-The pH was determined using and Fourier Transform Infrared (FTIR) to examine the surface morphology of the carbon and to determine the functional groups present in the carbon respectively.
+- The physical properties of the kola nut shell before and after activation were determined - using standard methods.
+The ash content and moisture content were determined using ASTM - D 28866-70 [17] and ASTMD 2867-70 [18] respectively.
+The pH was determined using - standard test of ASTM D 3838-80 [19].
+The surface area was determined using the Sears - method [20, 21].
+The carbon was characterized using Scanning Electron Microscopy (SEM) - and Fourier Transform Infrared (FTIR) to examine the surface morphology of the carbon and - to determine the functional groups present in the carbon respectively.